Our Work

 We’re working with GP practices across the region to improve the rates of early cancer diagnosis.
 The PCN Cancer and Practice Engagement Lead regularly meets with GP Cancer Leads across Southport and Formby to look at cancer screening and referral rates, and how we can standardise practice across the PCN.

-Linking in with the Southport MacMillan Cancer Centre, the PCN also funds 4 Cancer Link Workers who offer emotional and practical support to patients with a new cancer diagnosis.
+Linking in with the Southport MacMillan Cancer Centre, the PCN also funds a team of Cancer Link Workers who offer emotional and practical support to patients with a new cancer diagnosis.
 Through a one-to-one consultation, the Cancer Link Workers can provide a listening ear to patients or their carer, helping to address any non-clinical worries or concerns they may have by signposting or referring to local and national support.

 Social Prescribing Link Workers